clirdlf/ndsa.org/about/leadership.md

 <div class="row coordinating-committee">
     <div class="col-sm-10">
         <h3>Linda Reynolds</h3>
-        <p>Linda Reynolds (Standards and Practices Interest Group Co-Chair) is the Director of the East Texas Research Center at Stephen F. Austin State University (SFA) in Nacogdoches, Texas.
+        <p>Linda Reynolds (<a href="/groups/standards-and-practices/">Standards and Practices Interest Group</a> Co-Chair) is the Director of the East Texas Research Center at Stephen F. Austin State University (SFA) in Nacogdoches, Texas.
 She is responsible for overseeing all aspects of archival work from paper processing to digital preservation.
 Since there is no digital archivist at SFA, she has taken on that responsibility.
 She is a one woman digital show and has thrown herself into the deep end of the digital pool to bring SFA’s chaotic digital assets into a manageable system.
 She advises and works with many cultural heritage institutions and community members in the east Texas area on processing, preservation, and providing access of digital and non-digital material.</p>
     </div>
     <div class="col-sm-2">
         <img class="img-responsive" alt="Linda Reynolds" src="{{ '/images/coordinating-committee/ReynoldsLinda2020.jpg' | prepend: site.baseurl }}">